 If we ask the users for their consent (e.g. in the context of a cookie agreement), the legal basis for this processing is Art.
 6 Para.
 1 lit. a.
 DSGVO.
 Otherwise, the personal data of the user will be processed on the basis of our legitimate interests (i.e. interest in the analysis, optimization and economic operation of our online offer in the sense of Art.
 6 Para.
 1 lit. f. of the German Data Protection Act).
 DSGVO).

-As far as data are processed in the USA, we point out that Google is certified under the Privacy Shield Agreement and thereby assures to comply with the European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).
+Insofar as data is processed in the USA, we would like to point out that Google is certified under the Privacy Shield Agreement and thereby assures that it complies with European data protection law (https://www.privacyshield.gov/participant?id=a2zt000000001L5AAI&status=Active).

 The personal data of the users will be deleted or anonymized after 14 months.